 Overall, as an industry average, you can expect for scaffolding to be fully set up within 2 to 48 hours.
 However, for larger, industrial-sized projects this can be more towards a week or even more.
 At the same time, it’s also important to take into account the time it takes to disassemble the scaffolding following the completion of your project.
 Dissembling the scaffolding does tend to be a lot faster however you’re also going to want to factor in the time it takes to clean up afterwards.

 It really ‘depends’

 As mentioned at the start of this blog the exact timescales for erection and dissembling will all depend on your project.
-Usually, if you speak to a scaffolding company in the Norwich area they will be able to give you a quote not only for the price of the project but also for the timescales involved.
+Usually, if you speak to a scaffolding company in the Norwich or even scaffolders in Liverpool they will be able to give you a quote not only for the price of the project but also for the timescales involved.
 They will be able to discuss the requirements for your project in particular and give you a tailored timescale to plan around.